LeeHowes/CPP/paper_framework_sources/p1897_initial_executor_algorithms_for_cpp23.md

  * `on(s, sch)`
    * returns a sender that propagates the value or error from `s` on `sch`'s execution context
  * `sync_wait(s)`
-   * blocks and returns a `std::optional` of the value type of the sender, throwing on error, and an empty `std::optional` on done.
+   * blocks and returns a `T` of the value type of the sender, throwing on error, and terminates on done.
  * `when_all(s...)`
    * returns a sender that completes when all Senders `s...` complete, propagating all values
  <!--* `indexed_for(s, policy, rng, f)`